Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 ## 3.4 RoBERTA <a class="anchor" id="roberta"></a>

-One of the first to follow BERT\'s architecture were Liu et al. (2019), a team of researchers from Facebook AI.
+One of the first to follow BERT's architecture were Liu et al. (2019), a team of researchers from Facebook AI.
 In July 2019, they published a model called RoBERTa (which stands for Robustly-optimized BERT approach).
 The authors saw room for improvement in the pre-training, arguing that BERT was significantly undertrained.
 They changed some pre-training configurations, and RoBERTa outperformed BERT on the GLUE benchmark.

 Since RoBERTa was developed based on BERT, the two models share the transformer architecture.
 However, Liu et al. examined some of  BERT's pre-training settings in an experimental setup and subsequently decided to implement the following changes: